jeff4/bionotes/_comp/astro2.md

 	* Sample SVGs from Icon library under `/src/assets/icons/`
 * Edits to `PostDetails.astro`.
 Changed copy from "Next Post / Previous Post" to JH preferred "Newer Post / Older Post" On lines **142** and **165**.
 Changes the text that appears at the bottom of the page.

+***

+## 3/17/2025
+* Used [this Claude thread](https://claude.ai/share/a2e4e03d-fcfa-4125-8e58-828e51c16c4c) to fix the left margin of the "Newer/Older" post links to be flush left in both desktop and mobile versions.
+Modified `root/src/layouts/PostDetails.astro` file to do this.
+We can examine old v1 through v5 versions of this `PostDetails.astro` file stored in Dropbox within the `_comp/` file.